Young Love (1956 song): The Crew-Cuts version

 The recording by the Canadian vocal group The Crew-Cuts was released by Mercury Records as catalog number 71022.
 It first reached the Billboard chart on January 26, 1957.
 On the Disk Jockey chart, it peaked at No. 17; on the Juke Box chart, at No. 17; on the composite chart of the top 100 songs, it reached No. 24.

 Lesley Gore version

 American pop star Lesley Gore recorded a version of "Young Love" for Mercury Records in late 1965.
 Her rendition was released on her sixth studio album, Lesley Gore Sings All About Love, on January 11, 1966.
 In March of that year, after the album's first two singles failed to make the top 50, Gore's recording was released as the third and final outing from the album as catalog number 72553.
-The single first entered the Billboard chart on March 26, 1966, and eventually peaked at #50.
+The single first entered the Billboard Hot 100 chart on March 26, 1966, and eventually peaked at #50.
 Gore's version also reached a peak of #24 in Australia, and #43 in Canada.
 The song was Lesley Gore's biggest commercial success for 1966, and she would not have another chart hit until February 1967 with "California Nights".